el5ateb/Web-Security-labs/nahamsec/README.md

 # Nahamsec's Intro To Bug Bounty Labs

-#### Intro

 These are the labs that are used in Nahamsec's udemy course ["Intro To Bug Bounty"](https://www.udemy.com/course/intro-to-bug-bounty-by-nahamsec/)

-#### Requirements
+## Requirements

-You must have docker installed, this can simply be installed using `apt install docker.io` for debian based operating systems or see https://docs.docker.com/get-docker/ for other distros and operating systems
+You must have docker installed, this can simply be installed using `apt install docker.io` for debian based operating systems or see <https://docs.docker.com/get-docker/> for other distros and operating systems

-##### Installation Instructions
+### Installation Instructions

 `
 docker build -t nahamsec .
 `